-- 2. Citations to the agency's statutory rulemaking authority to include the authorizing statute (general) and the implementing statute (specific) and the statute or session law authorizing the exemption: Authorizing statute: A.R.S. §§ 16-940, -941, -942, 956, -957, 958.
+2. Citations to the agency's statutory rulemaking authority to include the authorizing statute (general) and the implementing statute (specific) and the statute or session law authorizing the exemption:

+Authorizing statute: A.R.S. §§ 16-940, -941, -942, 956, -957, 958.

 Implementing statute and statute authorizing the exemption: A.R.S. § 16-956(C).

-The Citizens Clean Elections Commission is exempt from Executive Order 15-01. - The effective date of the rule and the agency's reason it selected the effective date: The rule herein is currently in effect.
-The Commission proposes to republish it for the purpose of public notice and clarity. - 4.
-A list of all notices published in the Register as specified in R9-1-409(A) that pertain to the record of the exempt rulemaking:
+The Citizens Clean Elections Commission is exempt from Executive Order 15-01.

+The effective date of the rule and the agency's reason it selected the effective date:

+The rule herein is currently in effect.
+On December 14, 2017, the Commission unanimously voted to reenact and republish this rule for the purpose of public notice and clarity.

+4. A list of all notices published in the Register as specified in R9-1-409(A) that pertain to the record of the exempt rulemaking:
-Not Applicable